subnerf/ball-in-to-cup/README.md

 8. `void loop() {...}`: This function runs continuously after the `setup()` function.
 It checks if data has been received from the IR remote, prints the value of the received IR signal in HEX format, calls the `move_forward()` function to start the action if it hasn't been called yet, and prepares to receive the next IR signal.
 If 3.5 seconds have passed since `move_forward()` was called, it stops the motors.

 This code is a simple example of how to use an IR remote to control a device with an Arduino.
 The device could be a robot, a car, or any other device that can be controlled with motors.
 The `move_forward()` function would need to be customized to match the specific hardware setup of the device.
 The code also assumes that the IR remote sends a specific signal that triggers the `move_forward()` function, but it doesn't specify what that signal is.
-This would also need to be customized based on the specific IR remote being used. and im a protogen and im sorry if dus not work in the future this is c++ the school program to convert blocks into c++ is bad and slow doing this raw is better i did it in Visual Studio Code and inport in the Arduino with the Arduino ide software you can do it.
+This would also need to be customized based on the specific IR remote being used.

+im a protogen and im sorry if dus not work in the future this is c++ the school program to convert blocks into c++ is bad and slow doing this raw is better i did it in Visual Studio Code and inport in the Arduino with the Arduino ide software you can do it.